 Result: Centralized assets and improved workflow

-Employees across the world have consistent access to all approved digital assets, and this woman’s retailer can give its teams the freedom to build progressive ecommerce projects and campaigns free of worry over finding assets and misusing assets without proper permissions.
+Employees across the world have consistent access to all approved digital assets, and this woman’s retailer can give its teams the freedom to build progressive eCommerce projects and campaigns free of the worry over finding assets and misusing assets without proper permissions.

 2. How a DAM Helps Innovate the Omni-Channel Experience

-The company set their goal and left themselves 7 months to create an impactful program that would lead to sales growth both in stores and online.
-It was important to leaders that this initiative was capable of truly innovating the omni-channel shopping experience.
-Inspired by best-in-class digital experiences from partners, employees and franchisees, the company came up with the idea for an in-store interactive “Shoe Wall” experience.
+The company set its goal and left itself 7 months to create an impactful program that would lead to sales growth both in stores and online.
+It was important to leaders that this initiative was capable of truly innovating the omnichannel shopping experience.
+Inspired by best-in-class digital experiences from partners, employees, and franchisees, the company came up with the idea for an in-store interactive “Shoe Wall” experience.
 They created interactive displays that leverage unified commerce data and offer customers, as well as in-store associates, convenient and engaging experiences on the market floor where people encounter retail shoe products.
-They integrated a DAM into their ecommerce platform in record time to offer online shopping on Black Friday, generating $1.5M in online revenue.
+They integrated a DAM into their eCommerce platform in record time to offer online shopping on Black Friday, generating $1.5M in online revenue.

 3. How a DAM Helps Manage Multiple Retail Brands

-Essentially, how it works is that the company keeps a DAM admin team who is in charge of managing the entire collection of photo, video and other visual digital assets for all of the affiliate brands.
-The admins give employees working in different regions access to a sub-set of the entire collection relative to their marketing needs.
+Essentially, how it works is that the company keeps a DAM admin team who is in charge of managing the entire collection of photos, videos, and other visual digital assets for all of the affiliate brands.
+The admins give employees working in different regions access to a subset of the entire collection relative to their marketing needs.
 This happens through a well-organized set of permissions and controls.
-When creating their brand campaigns, employees then have direct access to approved assets for searching, browsing, sharing and downloading.
+When creating their brand campaigns, employees then have direct access to approved assets for searching, browsing, sharing, and downloading.
 The company uses digital asset management as a central library, and then it gives limited access to each one of the library users based on their needs.